-Just because you know remote monitoring and management is good for your business, however, doesn’t mean that prospects will automatically see the value it can provide to them.
+However, just because you know remote monitoring and management is good for your business, it doesn’t mean that prospects will automatically see the value RMM can provide to them.
 Here are four advantages that RMM delivers to end users that are worth including in your marketing and sales pitches:

 Businesses don’t make money if a storefront isn’t open or production lines aren’t operating.
 Your clients know the losses they incur when they can’t communicate with customers, close deals, or fill orders.
 Furthermore, they’re paying overhead costs and salaries for nonproductive employees when IT systems do down.
-Gartner’s frequently cited study revealed that the average cost of downtime is from the Ponemon Institute, which says on average, businesses lose $5,000 to $9,000 per hour.
-(You can demonstrate the impact to a specific client’s business using a downtime calculator, like this one from Zerto.)
+One of the most recent studies on the cost of downtime is from the Ponemon Institute, which says on average, businesses lose $5,000 to $9,000 per hour.
+(You can demonstrate the impact on a specific client’s business using a downtime calculator, like this one from Zerto.)

 Make sure it’s clear to your prospects that MSP or VAR clients on remote monitoring and management experience less IT downtime.
 Show your clients how RMM enables you to monitor for signs of impending failures or outages and what you can do to prevent an issue from snowballing into work stoppage.

 Addressing an issue remotely is quicker than having to drive to the client’s facility, troubleshoot, and then find the parts or people with the right skills to fix the problem.
 Even if an on-site visit is necessary, your technician will know in advance what they’re dealing with.

 From your client’s perspective, addressing issues remotely means fewer disruptions to workflows and faster resolutions to problems.

 When IT networks, appliances and endpoints are maintained and up to date, they’re more secure.
 You may, however, need to convince a prospect that your team’s ability to access their IT network won’t create a new security vulnerability.
 Be willing to sign nondisclosure agreements, protect account access with multifactor authentication, and stress how RMM can work with security solutions to protect their business and its data.